puppetlabs/trapperkeeper/documentation/Referencing-Services.md

 With this syntax, what you get access to are two local vars `BarService` and `BazService`, the value of each of which is a map.
 The map keys are all keyword versions of the function names for all of the functions provided by the service protocol, and the values are the plain-old functions that you can just call directly.

-## Prismatic Graph Binding Form
+## Plumatic Graph Binding Form

-Both of the cases above are actually just specific examples of forms supported by the underlying Prismatic Graph library that we are using to manage dependencies.
-If you're interested, the prismatic library offers some other ways to specify the binding forms and access your dependencies.
-For more info, see the  [fnk binding syntax from the Prismatic plumbing library](https://github.com/Prismatic/plumbing/tree/master/src/plumbing/fnk#fnk-syntax).
+Both of the cases above are actually just specific examples of forms supported by the underlying Plumatic Graph library that we are using to manage dependencies.
+If you're interested, the plumatic library offers some other ways to specify the binding forms and access your dependencies.
+For more info, see the  [fnk binding syntax from the Plumatic plumbing library](https://github.com/plumatic/plumbing/tree/master/src/plumbing/fnk#fnk-syntax).

 ## Via Service Protocol